felleslosninger/github-workflows/docs/spring-boot-app.md

         default: '11'
       slack-channel-id: "<value>" (OPTIONAL)

-Possible inputs for `call-update-image-version``:
+Possible inputs for `call-update-image-version`:

       application-name: "<value>" (MANDATORY)
       product-name: "<value>" (MANDATORY)
       image-name: "<value>" (MANDATORY)
       kubernetes-repo: "<name of CD repo>" (MANDATORY)
       deployment-environment: "<value>" (MANDATORY)

-Example of workflow file `.github/workflows/call-buildimage.yml` with all values set
+Add `.github/workflows/call-buildimage.yml` to application repo with the following content.
+If providing inputs uncomment "with:", and replace <inputs> with inputs needed.
+Remove the lines if not used.

 ```
 name: Build/publish Docker image